solidcoredata/dbc/README.md

 database migrations are simple to declare and do so without being redundant keeping a final schema up-to-date.

+Make it easy to unit test SQL expressions (queries, views, and conditions) by reducing the expression to referenced columns and allow substituting tables with test vectors.

 CRUD queries and ORM functionality come almost for free once the database schema is known up front.

-Because all queries are run through a single translation pipeline, developers can declare that certain tables must restrict access to users with sufficent authorization.
+All queries are run through a single translation pipeline so developers can declare that certain tables must restrict access to users with sufficent authorization.
 It also allows CRUD queries to dynamically append search criteria for fully featured search-list-detail screens.